ministryofjustice/staff-device-dns-server/documenation/performance_benchmarks.md

 ## Current Configuration

-- Configured as a Forwarding DNS Server forwarding to Protective DNS ([PDNS](https://ncsc.gov.uk))
+Configured as a Forwarding DNS Server forwarding to Protective DNS ([PDNS](https://ncsc.gov.uk/information/pdnsß))

 ## Considerations

-Tests are run from a remote site in Corsham, this may introduce network latency The BIND configuration file is pulled from an S3 bucket.
+- Tests are run from a remote site in Corsham, this may introduce network latency.

+- The BIND configuration file is pulled from an S3 bucket.
-BIND publishes custom metrics to CloudWatch every 10 seconds, resource usage for this is minimal and not visible on the metrics below.
+BIND publishes custom metrics to CloudWatch every 10 seconds, resource usage for this is minimal and not visible in the metrics below.

 ## How to run the tests
 - To run the tests below follow the [Corsham test guide](https://github.com/ministryofjustice/staff-device-dns-dhcp-infrastructure/blob/main/documentation/corsham-test.md)